Tango Dancing Polyrhythm/Rubato Style

 Exhibitions by Murat Erdemsel and Silvina Tse: https://www.youtube.com/watch?v=DkTiW2Fv6Kw, https://www.youtube.com/watch?v=Q_X6zSKfns0, https://www.youtube.com/watch?v=QOFxTToSiP8.
 Step timing often what this document calls "rubato".
 Dancing mostly suitable for milongas.

 Exhibition by Christine Lambert & Antonio Llamas: https://www.youtube.com/watch?v=4J6crZm5OEE.
-Foxtrot rather than tango rhythm (originally by Argentine female vocalist Tormenta, here recorded by Cruz Montenegro and orchestra Enrique Rodríguez).
+Foxtrot rather than tango rhythm (originally by Argentine woman vocalist Tormenta, here recorded by Cruz Montenegro and orchestra Enrique Rodríguez).
 Dancing not suitable for social dancing at crowded milongas, especially follower kicks, but would be acceptable on mostly empty dance floor.

 Exhibition by Eleonora Kalganova and Michael Nadtochi: https://www.youtube.com/watch?v=xFOrJ0rcaJU.
 Dancers follow music very closely, however, this is stage dancing and it would be considered disrespectful to other couples on the dance floor to dance this way at a traditional Buenos Aires milonga.
 When dancing alone, Ms Kalganova shines even more brightly, with extraordinarily closeness between music and her movements: https://www.youtube.com/watch?v=nu3E4WTN_kQ, https://www.youtube.com/watch?v=Z5YdcYwvaZU.
 Sometimes when women at milongas express frustration at simplicity of my dance style, I give them opportunity to put on solo performance, by sitting and watching without inviting them to dance with me, but then they express frustration at that as well.